professor91/LINUX-cmds/README.md

 - ls -a                       --  list of all hidden files & folders (hidden file starts with .)
 - ls -l                       --  list of all files with all details

--mkdir directory_name		      --	Make a new directory/folder
+- mkdir directory_name		      --	Make a new directory/folder
--rm filename                  --	Delete the file
+- rm filename                  --	Delete the file
--rm -f filename               --  Force deletes the file -rm -rf directoryname         --  Deletes a directory and all it's files
+- rm -f filename               --  Force deletes the file
+- rm -rf directoryname         --  Deletes a directory and all it's files

 # Utility commands